cuga-rajal/supercar_plus/README.md

 **Whats New**

-March 27, 2024 - A new version of the Supercar Boarding Ramp Rezzer add-on script is available.
-It uses an improved method to manage ramp object UUIDs which works across region restarts and fixes some bugs.

-The section "Upgrading from a 1.x version of Supercar Plus" has been moved to a separate document in this repository since 2.x is now a couple years old.

 Version 2.0.6 has the following changes since 2.0:

 - Improved features for Auto-Park and Boarding Ramp rezzer.
 Faster time to sit and drive.